Quantum and classical approaches in statistical physics: some basic inequalities: -dimensional oscillator

-4. The regularized entropy $\mathcal{S}_r(T,h)$ of a quantum equilibrium system monotonically increases with respect to $\tau_k$ and \end{Tm}
+4. The regularized entropy $\mathcal{S}_r(T,\hbar)$ of the quantum equilibrium system monotonically increases with respect to $\tau_k$ and \end{Tm}

 \begin{Rk} The following assertion is valid for the $N$-dimensional harmonic oscillator $(N{\geq}1)$.
-By transition from deterministic strategy (classical mechanics) to probabilistic strategy (quantum mechanics) all three members of the play (the regularized free energy, the regularized mean energy and the regularized entropy) increase. \end{Rk} Formulas \eqref{6.10}-\eqref{6.12+} imply the following quasi-classical limits:\\ \emph{Case 1}.
-Let parameters T and $\omega_k$ be fixed.
-If $h{\to}0$ then\\
+By transition from the deterministic strategy (classical mechanics) to the probabilistic strategy (quantum mechanics) all three members of the game (the regularized free energy, the regularized mean energy, and the regularized entropy) increase. \end{Rk} Formulas \eqref{6.10}--\eqref{6.12+} imply the following semiclassical limits.